kubu4/paper_oly_gbs/data_records.md

 Other data files described in this manuscript are stored in a publicly available Zenodo repository: https://doi.org/10.5281/zenodo.496149 (Data Citation 2: https://doi.org/10.5281/zenodo.496149).

 - Describe files provided by BGI
-The genotypes.xls file is a spreadsheet that provides loci information for indvidual genotypes.
-Over 10,000 loci were identified and used for unqiquely identifying individuals.
+The Genotype.xls file is a spreadsheet that provides loci information for indvidual genotypes.
+Over 10,000 loci were identified (10,363) and used for unqiquely genoytping individuals.
+Each row corresponds to and identified locus and has been assigned a unique ID.
+The Consensu_Seq column provides an 82 nucleotide region containing an individual SNP that is unique to at least one of the individuals.
+The position of this within that 82 base region is indicated in the pos column.
+The subsequent columns represent each of the 92 individuals.
   - SNPs
   - index.lst
   - split.sh